redsh4de/monero-site/docs/how-to-use-and-create-icons.md

 # How to Handle Icons

 This guide explains how to work with icons in the Monero site, including adding new icons and using the provided icon components.
-The custom icon system using AVIF files and specialized components ensures compatibility with browsers that block SVG, and provides efficient, scalable icon handling.
+The custom icon system using AVIF files ensures compatibility with browsers that block SVG, and provides efficient, scalable icon handling.

 ## Icon Storage